-- Weekly parent prompts.
+- Weekly email and parent prompts.
 We believe that student-parent communication about school each day is an important part of the afternoon and evening.
-We take an extra step to help parents facilitate this communication by distributing “prompts” that parents can ask each day to jumpstart conversation with their 4- or 5-year old.
+We take an extra step to help parents facilitate this communication by distributing “prompts” within our weekly email that parents can ask each day to jumpstart conversation with their 5- or 6-year old.

 - Biweekly teacher-parent ‘dialogue.’
 We have designed our teachers’ schedules to allow for ample time for them to communicate with parents for at least 15 minutes every two weeks.
-Some families may prefer a detailed email from the teacher, while some may prefer a standing phone call.
-Other families may choose to “save up” their dedicated time and grab an hour-long afternoon coffee with their child’s teacher every eight weeks.
+Some families may prefer a personalized email from the teacher, while some may prefer a standing phone call.
+Other families may choose to “save up” their dedicated time and grab an hour-long afternoon coffee with their child’s teacher every couple of months.

-- 2x/year in-depth teacher-student-parent meeting.
-Twice per year, we’ll reserve an hour to dive deep on each child’s progress by arranging a meeting among the teacher, child, and parents.
+- In-depth teacher-student-parent conferences.
+At least three times per year, we’ll reserve an hour to dive deep on each child’s progress by arranging a meeting among the teacher, child, and parents.
 We prepare our students to play an increasingly large role in leading these meetings as they grow older.
 We’re always happy to host this meeting at The Croft School, but we are also glad to meet around your kitchen table as well.

 We know families with young children are very busy – and we’ll do everything we can to make school as convenient as possible.
 How do we do so?

 - Drop Off.
 We offer an hour-long daily drop-off window (7:30am-8:30am) and we have drop off routines that can enable families to efficiently and quickly “get in and get out” should that be their preference.